leeang/Embedded-System-Design/notes.md

 Interrupt arrives at the interrupt unit

 If the Global Interrupt Enable (GIE) is set:
 1. *GIE* is cleared (instruction is CLI CLear Interrupt) disabling new interrupts
 2. The *program counter* is pushed to the stack
 3. The processor jumps to the *interrupt vector* (hard wired)
 4. The *interrupt vector* ordinarily has a jump instruction to the *ISR*
 5. Once the *ISR* is complete it runs a return from interrupt instantaneously
 6. This returns the previous *program counter* from the stack
 7. Enables *GIE* (instruction is SEI SEt Interrupt)
 8. Executes one more instruction before servicing any more ISRs

+###Assembly Language
+	ldi r1, 0x19
+	; Load Immediate Register 1 25
+	ldi r2, 0x24
+	; Load Immediate Register 2 36
+	add r1, r2
+	; ADD Register 1 to Register 2

+*Execution of the program line 1*
++ Program counter points to program address with `ldi r1, 0x19`
++ On rising edge of clock1, the instruction is latched into the instruction register and the program counter is incremented
++ The instruction is decoded and the control signals are activated to do the following
+- Output the value 0x19 onto the direct addressing line
+- Input enable register 1
++ On clock 2 rising edge 0x19 is latched into register 1

+*Execution of the program line 2*
++ Program counter points to program address with `ldi r2, 0x25`
++ On rising edge of clock 2, the instruction is latched into the instruction register and the program counter is incremented
++ The instruction is decoded and the control signals are activated to do the following
+- Output the value 0x25 onto the direct addressing line
+- Input enable register 2
++ On clock 3 rising edge 0x25 is latched into register 2

+*Execution of program line 3*

 ###Self documenting Code
 	#define WRITE(REGISTER, MASK, VALUE) REGISTER = ((VALUE & MASK) | (REGISTER & ~MASK))